Churton Park

-Churton Park is an affluent suburb 1.5 km north of Johnsonville in Wellington, the capital city of New Zealand.
+Churton Park is a suburb 1.5 km north of Johnsonville in Wellington, the capital city of New Zealand.
 It was established in the 1970s.

 The suburb includes Churton Park Reserve which includes a recreational sports field, two primary schools and a kindergarten.
 The Churton Park Community Centre, which is managed and staffed by Wellington City Council, is also located in the Village.

 History

 Churton Park is one of the youngest suburbs in Wellington and was farmland until 1970.

 In the 1850s Thomas Drake was running 200 sheep in what is now Churton Park.

-The suburb was developed by "John Dick Walker" (1926-1981).
+The suburb was developed by "John Dick Walker" (1926–1981).
+It was named after Jock Churton; Churton was a director of Fletchers which undertook a number of development projects in the 1960s and 1970s.
+Rodney Callender now (2024) owns much of the adjacent land awaiting development.

 The area of Churton Park near current Lakewood Avenue was originally a swamp and has been recently developed into residential housing and a commercial shopping centre.
 Since being established, it is one of the fasted growing subdivisions in Wellington, with the population expected to grow to over 12,000 over the next two decades.